 Edwina herself grew up in the Pueblo of Acoma and earned her bachelor’s degree in community health before returning to work in the Pueblo of Acoma’s tribal administration.
 She has been working there for three years.

 The Pueblo of Acoma’s main revenue comes from the tribal-operated casino, with 250 employees from the tribe as well as its neighboring cities of Albuquerque and Grant, New Mexico.
 There is a K-8 school on the reservation, and high schools on a neighboring reservation and in Grant.
 While the majority of those who grow up on the reservation stay, some leave to pursue employment in neighboring cities and across the country.

-The biggest challenge Edwina and her team has faced has been storing large quantities of food for distribution.
+The biggest challenge Edwina and her team have faced has been storing large quantities of food for distribution.
 Since the onset of the pandemic and the opening of the community food bank, the Pueblo of Acoma has purchased multiple industrial-sized refrigerators and freezers.
-However, the July 31st donation of 43,000 lbs of fingerling potatoes from Mountain Valley Produce in Colorado to the Pueblo of Acoma will be delivered to tribal members in the neighboring cities of Albuquerque and Grant, New Mexico.
+However, the July 31st-donation of 43,000 pounds of fingerling potatoes from Mountain Valley Produce in Colorado to the Pueblo of Acoma will be delivered to tribal members in the neighboring cities of Albuquerque and Grant, New Mexico.
 “It’s a large donation and we don’t want any of it to go to waste,” Edwina said.